Normanbg/Personal_Research/index.md

 5* **TRAVEL & ENTERTAINTMENT**.

+#Fourth

+Momentarily, we know basically how the costs are broken.
 The aim of the production plan is not leaving anything open and contemplate all the possible problems and their solutions.
-I will like to mention a sentence that reflects what, probably, will happen if there are open parts of the production:
+I will like to mention a sentence that reflects what, probably, will happen if there are open parts of the plan:

 -*Anything that can go wrong will go wrong* - Murphy's Law.

+#Fifth

+Production schedules are, by their nature, imprecise, as it is entirely based on estimates and not actual development.
+This directly says that when you make a schedule, give a development time buffer.
+You will be glad you did.

+The buffer could be this: **_YOUR ESTIMATE + 20%_**.